fortunejs/fortune/doc/GUIDE.md

 ## Adapter Interface

-By default, Fortune.js ships with an in-memory database.
+By default, Fortune.js uses an in-memory database.
 While this is fine for development purposes, it will not scale beyond a single thread nor will it persist data.
 What Fortune.js provides is an abstract base class for dealing with the database called the `Adapter`.
 To use an adapter, it must be specified.
 For example, using the Postgres adapter:

 ```js
 const pgAdapter = require('fortune-postgres')